Loading ...

 employee handbook

-This article is a guide to business owners and stakeholders on what to include in their employee handbooks.
-Whether you already have one or are to build one, there are core sections every organisation needs to have.
-The elements we insist you add are there to protect both: your employees and your business.
+This article serves as a guide for business owners and stakeholders on what to include in their employee handbooks.
+Whether you already have one or are in the process of creating one, there are core sections that every organisation should include.
+The elements we recommend adding exist to protect both your employees and your business.

-Every business has its own unique set of rules, as well as the way they do things.
-Ranging from dress code and branding to annual leave policy and bonus system - every organisation runs things differently.
-Therefore it’s important that one of the first things you teach your new starters about is how things are handled in your organisation.
-The quickest way to do it is to give them an employee handbook.
+Every business has its own unique set of rules and the way it operates.
+From dress code and branding to annual leave policies and bonus systems, every organisation manages things differently.
+Therefore, it’s important to ensure that one of the first things you teach new starters is how things are handled in your organisation.
+The quickest way to do this is by providing them with an employee handbook.

-Despite every business being substantially different from one another, even if they operate within the same industry, few things are unilaterally fundamental.
-Whether it’s from a legal standpoint or to ensure the overall functionality of the organisation as a whole, some clauses are mandatory in an employee handbook.
-In this article, we will be talking about them, as well as discussing what makes them important.
+Despite each business being significantly different from one another, even if they operate within the same industry, certain elements are universally essential.
+Whether from a legal perspective or to ensure the overall functionality of the organisation as a whole, some clauses are required in an employee handbook.
+In this article, we will discuss these clauses and their importance.

 7 Essential Elements of an Employee Handbook